microsoft/php-sdk-binary-tools/README.md

 The PHP SDK 2.2+ is compatible with PHP 7.2 and above.

-To build PHP 7.1 and below, the latest 2.1.x versions of the SDK have to be used.
+The PHP SDK 2.1 is required to build PHP 7.1 or 7.0.

 The legacy binary tools SDK is available from the [legacy branch](https://github.com/Microsoft/php-sdk-binary-tools/tree/legacy) and is suitable to build PHP 5.

 # Requirements

 - A 64-bit build host
+- Windows 7 or later
-- `Visual C++ 2015`, `Visual C++ 2017` or `Visual C++ 2019` must be installed prior SDK usage (be sure to install the C++ dev, .NET dev and the Windows SDK components)
+- `Visual C++ 2017` or `Visual C++ 2019` must be installed prior SDK usage.
+Required components
+  - C++ dev
+  - .NET dev
+  - Windows SDK.
 - if `Cygwin`, `MingW` or any other cross solution is installed, please read notes in the pitfalls section
-- The PHP SDK was successfully tested on Windows 7 or later, earlier versions might work but are not recommended

 # Tools